Service du travail obligatoire: 1943

 A third "action Sauckel" followed: On April 23, 1943, the Germans made new demands for 120,000 workers in May and another 100,000 in June.
 On August 6, 1943, they demanded an additional 500,000.
 These goals were never achieved because increasingly potential conscripts evaded the requisitions.
-The STO caused the departure into hiding of nearly 200,000 evaders, of whom approximately one quarter became full-time members of the French resistance.
+The STO caused the departure into hiding of nearly 200,000 and of these about one quarter became full-time members of the French resistance.

 Finally it was the Germans themselves who put an end to the demands of Sauckel.
 On 15 September 1943 the Reich Minister of Armaments and War Production Albert Speer concluded an agreement with Vichy government minister Jean Bichelonne exempting many French companies working for Germany from Sauckel's requisitions.
 However, this meant that the French economy increasingly became integrated with that of Germany.

 1944

 Sauckel continued his labor levies, formally in parallel with the new policy of Speer, but the fourth "Sauckel Action" launched in 1944 turned out to be unproductive in obtaining additional workers.

 The STO accentuated the movement of French public opinion against the Vichy regime and contributed to the Resistance.
 But it also brought the latter a task of considerable magnitude: to find money, food, weapons, etc. for thousands of young men who suddenly flocked to the resistance.
 STO conscripts also formed the first among 35,000 who escaped from France to North Africa to join the Free French or the French Liberation Army.